dutkow/UnrealQuake/README.md

 This project consists of a plugin that can be integrated into any Unreal Engine project.
 Please note that the code is not in a fully usable state yet.
 It is currently in the process of being ported, and additional work will be needed to make it functional and ready for production use.

+## Modifications to Quake III source code

+At least for my initial pass, I plan to modify Quake III's source code as little as possible to get something functional working and to avoid confusion when comparing against the original source code.
+If this project gets far enough, I may consider refactoring certain elements of it to better align with best practices with Unreal Engine.
+My various edits to the source code are commented with the designation "UnrealQuake:" in various comments throughout the code base, along with minor explanations of changes that I have made.

+Anyone familiar with the Quake codebase will notice that minimal changes have been made so far.
+Currently, I’m still using types like vec3_t instead of FVector and qbool instead of bool.
+This approach allows for faster progress, but in the future, a more substantial refactor may be necessary to better integrate with Unreal Engine and improve maintainability.
+Since C++ is largely compatible with C, major changes are not required at this stage.
+There's a certain elegance in C’s simplicity that I appreciate, but as the project evolves, adapting to Unreal’s conventions may be a higher priority.

 ## Plan

 The plan for porting the Quake III Arena code to Unreal Engine will evolve over time, but here is the general approach I am currently following: